 - The size of the uterus increases to 3-folds.
-There is marked proliferation of endometrial stroma and development of endometrial glands during each menstrual cycle.
+There is a marked proliferation of endometrial stroma and development of endometrial glands during each menstrual cycle.

 - The glandular tissues in fallopian tube proliferate with an increase in the number of ciliated epithelial cells.
 The cilia become more active and propel the ovulated egg towards the uterus.
 This maximizes the chances of fertilization.

 - The total body protein increases as a result of an enlargement of the sexual organs.
-At cellular level, it causes an accelerated rate of transcription of RNA, for the synthesis of new proteins.
+At a cellular level, it causes an accelerated rate of transcription of RNA, for the synthesis of new proteins.

 - Estradiol, like other adrenocortical hormones, retains sodium and water in the body.
 However, this effect is slight and goes unnoticed in a non-pregnant female.